jackeichen/pydiskcmd/README.md

 pydiskhealthd
 -------------
-This is a Disk Health Monitoring and Reporting tool.
+This is a Disk Health Monitoring and Reporting tool only for Linux.
 See below pydiskhealthd for more detail.
 Use bellow command to get help:

     $ pydiskhealthd -h